-Increasing discussions surrounding Artificial Intelligence (AI), particularly machine learning, have led to much speculation within our professional networks.
+Increasing discussions surrounding Artificial Intelligence (AI) technology, particularly machine learning have led to much speculation within our professional networks.
 The wave of AI technology will be viewed by some as an exciting frontier of technological capabilities, and others as a recurrence of the industrial revolution.

-Success in the built environment, like many sectors, is largely driven by the development of new technologies which simplify and enhance processes, and we hope to shed light on what exactly AI is, where it is now, and the opportunities and threats it presents for the built environment, so that you can make your own judgement.
+Success in the built environment is largely driven by the development of new technologies which simplify and enhance processes, and we hope to shed light on what exactly AI is, where it is now, and the opportunities and threats it presents for the built environment, so that you can make your own judgement.

 This isn’t the first post in which we’ve discussed sci-fi tech in the built environment, nor is it the first time that architects, designers and technicians have had to adapt their industries due to the advancement of technology, and this should be a sounding reminder of the industry’s ability and resilience to adjust to new challenges – and ultimately grow!